 If you’re looking for a unique way to get to the top of Lookout Mountain, this is not going to lie

 It’s a one-mile-long railway that goes up a very steep 72 percent grade that provides some of the best views of Chattanooga.
 A much better and cooler option to get to the top of Lookout Mountain than just driving.

 3. Tennessee Aquarium

-The place has spent hours and worth every penny of admission.
+The place has spent hours and is worth every penny of admission.
 The Tennessee Aquarium opened in 1992 and has been a hot spot around the city for tours ever since.
 There are more than 12000 animals here with over 800 species.
 It has different sections called the River Journey and the Ocean Journey.
 The river journey is the world’s largest freshwater exhibit.
-They have a lot of the stuff you love alligators, stingrays, sharks and any kind of fish you could think of.
+They have a lot of the stuff you love alligators, stingrays, sharks, and any kind of fish you could think of.

 Getting through all these sections and exhibits will take a few hours, but a good feature is that a ticket is good for one day so you can leave it and come back if you have to.
 The aquarium is centrally located, making it easy to get to and build into your travel plans.

 The railroad museum offers a moving real-life museum for its travelers to experience.